linode/docs/docs/development/go/creating-reading-and-writing-files-in-go-a-tutorial/index.md

 ## Introduction

-The subject of this guide is performing file input and output operations in Go.
+This guide provides examples related to performing common file input and output operations in Go.

 {{< note >}}
 This guide is written for a non-root user.
 However, some commands might require the help of `sudo` in order to properly execute.
 If you are not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.